Crayon2000/modem/doc/source/about.rst

 implement the protocols as minimalistic as possible without breaking the protocol specifications.

-The interface to most modem classes are pretty similair.
+The interface to most modem classes are pretty similar.
 Keep in mind though, that the XMODEM protocol can send one file (stream) at a time, whereas the YMODEM and ZMODEM protocols can send multiple.